turingschool/curriculum/source/paths/elevate/how_heroku_works.markdown

 The same approach holds true for the filesystem.
 Heroku recommends you consider the dyno's filesystem to be "read only".
 If you need to store files, push them out to Amazon's S3.
 Put the credentials in your application configuration and they'll be shared by all dynos.

+### External Data - Memcached

 Need an in-memory store like Redis or Memcached?
-Install one of the many addons (which we'll talk about later) and all the dynos can reach it.
+Install one of the available addons and all the dynos can reach it via the same approach -- TCP/IP connections specified in the environment variables.

 ## Recap

 * You transfer code to Heroku by using `git push`
 * Heroku builds an archive of your ready-to-run application called a **slug**
 * A slug gets copied to and run on one or more **dynos**.
 The more dynos you run, the more traffic you can support.
-* Requests come in to Heroku's **Routing Mesh** and are dispatched to one of your dynos randomly
+* Requests come in to Heroku's **Routing Mesh** and are dispatched to your application
+* The **load balancer** randomly distributes the request to one of your dynos
-* All dynos can *share data* so you don't care which dyno is actually serving the request
+* All dynos can *share external data* so you don't care which dyno is actually serving the request

 ## References